Normal “insomnia” does not last longer than 48 hours and is not accompanied by serious physiological and psychological changes

 It is normal and not so rare for a person not to sleep for some reason or to sleep worse.
 Even the slightest external cause, a change in temperature and basic pressure, a change of place of residence or bed, can disturb sleep.
 In that case, one should not be forced to sleep at any cost.

 “Normal” insomnia does not last longer than 48 hours and is not accompanied by serious physiological and psychological changes.
 As soon as the cause is removed, sleep quickly returns to normal.
-The problem is insomnia that lasts longer.
+The problem is insomnia which lasts longer.

-Reactive, frequent insomnia affects those who struggle with a diseased liver, kidneys, who have problems with the cardiovascular and respiratory systems, as well as psychiatric patients.
-This type of insomnia is characterized by difficulty falling asleep, frequent early morning awakenings.
+Reactive, frequent insomnia affects those who struggle with a diseased liver, and kidneys, who have problems with the cardiovascular and respiratory systems, as well as psychiatric patients.
+This type of insomnia is characterized by difficulty falling asleep, and frequent early morning awakenings.
 Sleep is interrupted and torn, and the person wakes up tired and moody.

-It is important for health
+It is important for the health

 In order for a person to be in a good mood, in a good daily rhythm, and ready to work, he needs enough sleep.
 Sleep is not a mere break from daily obligations but is necessary for health, mental, and emotional functions.
 If we do not get enough sleep, many side effects occur.
 For most people, healthy sleep is synonymous with good health, however, the opposite thesis applies in medicine: sleep will be healthy if the organism is also healthy.

 It is estimated that about five percent of the adult population, more often men than women, is affected by sleep apnea.
 Each of us can sometimes have apnea, or interruption of breathing during the night in particular, due to great stress, fatigue, alcohol, a heavy dinner just before going to bed, or a cold.